peteroupc/numbers-java/api/com.upokecenter.numbers.EContext.md

  will not be higher than EMax + 1 - Precision.
 * `EInteger getEMax()`<br>
- Gets the highest exponent possible when a converted number is expressed in scientific notation with one digit before the decimal point.
+ Gets the highest exponent possible when a converted number is expressed in scientific notation with one digit before the radix point.
 * `EInteger getEMin()`<br>
- Gets the lowest exponent possible when a converted number is expressed in scientific notation with one digit before the decimal point.
+ Gets the lowest exponent possible when a converted number is expressed in scientific notation with one digit before the radix point.
 * `int getFlags()`<br>
  Gets the flags that are set from converting numbers according to this arithmetic context.